sfomuseum/go-accession-numbers/README.md

 ![](docs/images/twilio-handler-sm.jpeg)

-_Note: The example above depends on a wall label being scanned and input in to the Messages application automatically using the [iOS 15 Live Text functionality](https://support.apple.com/en-us/HT212630).
+_The example above depends on a wall label being scanned and input in to the Messages application automatically using the [iOS 15 Live Text functionality](https://support.apple.com/en-us/HT212630).
 Specifically, what data is sent to the `twilio-handler` application and how that data is input are not concerns addressed by this tool.
 Absent functionality like "Live Text" a person could manually enter an accession number printed on a wall label and send it, via SMS, to the `twilio-handler` endpoint._

+_The `twilio-handler` endpoint returns a list of URLs.
+How and whether those URLs are expanded, for example whether they are "unfurled" in to images and textual descriptions, is a function of the messaging application being used._

 #### Important